OpenLiberty/docs/README.md

 2. Make the necessary edits to the doc or docs that are detailed in your Git Hub issue.
 Check that the content renders correctly by using the preview function in your editor.
 Make sure to run [Acrolinx](https://www.acrolinx.com/) to check for grammar and IBM style issues.

 3. Push the file to GitHub, then create a pull request (PR) into the `draft` branch.
 Link the PR to the issue you created in Step 1.
 Request a review of the PR from David Mueller (`dmuelle`), Charlotte Holt (`Charlotte-Holt`) or one of [the doc members](https://github.com/orgs/OpenLiberty/teams/docs-members).
 Notify your reviewer if any changes to the navigation are required.
-They will work with you to update the nav.adoc file.
+They will work with you to [update the nav.adoc file]((#Editing-the-docs-navigation)).

 4. Request a build of the [draft openliberty.io site](https://draft-openlibertyio.mybluemix.net/docs/):
     1. Sign in to [Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io) with your GitHub account.